akuyper/L01_review/README.md

 <br><br>

 #### Exercise 2
-Explain the concept of bias-variance trade-off when choosing between the validation set approach, leave-one-out cross-validation (LOOCV), or $k$-fold cross-validation for estimating test MSE.
+Explain the concept of bias-variance trade-off when choosing between the validation set approach, leave-one-out cross-validation (LOOCV), or k-fold cross-validation for estimating test MSE.

 ### Challenge (Not Mandatory)